San Diego State vs. Utah State NCAA Football Odds, Plays and Insights | December 4, 2021

 San Diego State Stats and Trends

-- When San Diego State records more than 26.3 points, it is 5-2 against the spread and 7-0 overall.
+- When San Diego State scores more than 26.3 points, it is 5-2 against the spread and 7-0 overall.

-- When San Diego State picks up over 397.3 yards, the team is 3-1 against the spread and 3-1 overall.
+- When San Diego State picks up more than 397.3 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Aztecs have 12 giveaways this season, while the Aggies have 17 takeaways .
+- The Aztecs have turned the ball over 12 times this season, five fewer than the Aggies have forced (17).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.